-Weighted Sit-Ups (How To and Alternatives)
+Weighted Sit-Ups (How To, Benefits and Alternatives)

 Sit-ups are one of the tried and true ‘classic’ core exercises.
 Weighted Sit-Ups is a popular variation that increases the challenge by adding a weighted implement to the exercise.
-This usually comes in the form of either a weight plate or dumbbell.
+This usually comes in the form of either a weight plate or a dumbbell.

-How To Do Sit-Ups
+How To Do Weighted Sit-Ups

 Equipment Needed